 Prison cook is a coveted job.
-The cooks sleeps separate from the rest of the world.
+The cooks sleep separately from the rest of the world.
 The cook is spared the hardships of manual labour.

 Other prison occupations which come close to a cook include being a preacher, librarian, lab technician, teacher or student which also exclude an inmate from manual labour.

 For Ngugi, becoming a prison cook began with hunger.
 A petty thief, he had been jailed at the Kiambu GK prison for stealing phones in the streets of Kiambu.
-He would borrow phones pretending he was making a call before melting into thin air.
+He would borrow phones, pretend he was making a call before melting into thin air.

 A crook doesn’t pick a crime without planning.
 There are risks and returns to think about.

-Instead of being a bank robber, carjacker, burglar or pickpocket, Ngugi chose stealing phones for the quick money.
+Instead of being a bank robber, carjacker, burglar or pickpocket, Ngugi chose to steal phones for the quick money.
 Besides, if arrested, the sentence could be lighter than if for robbery with violence, he reasoned.

 But the form four leaver had no muscles and height to spin the 5 to 10 inches wide mwiko.